 ＜Board of Directors＞

 The Company has a Board of Directors to serve as a body for making important decisions and overseeing management.
 The Board of Directors delegates the decision-making authority over business execution to the Representative Directors and subordinate Corporate Executive Officers to the broadest extent that is permitted by law and the Articles of Incorporation of the company and is considered to be reasonable and will mainly perform as oversight and advisory function.
 Moreover, the Board of Directors has been formed with Non-Executive Directors at its core so as to enable correction and remediation of errors, insufficiencies, and recklessness in business execution.
 And by ensuring that External Directors, who are highly independent and hold diverse perspectives, constitute the majority of the members of the Board of Directors, the oversight and advisory function of the Board of Directors is strengthened.
 Furthermore, in order to better define the management responsibility of the Directors, their terms were reduced from two years to one year in accordance with a resolution at the June 23, 2006 Annual Shareholders’ Meeting.

-The Company held 13 meetings of the Board of Directors in FY2019 (including one extraordinary Board of Directors meeting) to discuss the formulation of the Management Direction and measures for its implementation as well as to decide a new management system based on reports from the Executive Nomination Committee.
+The Company held 13 Board of Directors meetings in FY2022 (including one extraordinary Board of Directors meeting) to discuss matters including formulation of the Management Direction and measures for its implementation, as well as to decide a new management system based on the recommendations of the Executive Nomination Committee.

 ＜Audit & Supervisory Board＞

 The Company has an Audit & Supervisory Board that performs the auditing and oversight functions.
 The auditing and oversight functions are carried out by Audit & Supervisory Board Members, who review the Board of Directors as well as business execution functions and attend important meetings, including meetings of the Board of Directors.
-As of June 22, 2020, the Audit & Supervisory Board has four members, comprising two full-time Audit & Supervisory Board Members and two External Audit & Supervisory Board Members.
-The Audit & Supervisory Board held nine meetings in FY2019, focusing primarily on reviewing the audit policy and audit plan, the audit methods used by the accounting auditor, and the appropriateness of the results.
-They also listened to reports from the internal auditing departments and reported key matters from the full-time Audit & Supervisory Board members to the External Audit & Supervisory Board Members, which were discussed at Audit & Supervisory Board meetings.All meetings were attended by the full Audit & Supervisory Board.
+As of June 26, 2023, the Audit & Supervisory Board has five members, comprising two full-time Audit & Supervisory Board Members and three External Audit & Supervisory Board Members.
+The Company held ten Audit & Supervisory Board meetings in FY2022 (including one extraordinary Audit & Supervisory Board meeting), mainly to discuss audit policy and plans, the audit method of Accounting Auditors and the appropriateness of the audit results, and the Key Audit Matters.
+Internal Audit Departments made reports and full-time members of the Audit & Supervisory Board reported matters of importance to External Audit & Supervisory Board Members, which were discussed at Audit & Supervisory Board meetings.All meetings were attended by the full Audit & Supervisory Board.

 ＜Independent Directors & Auditors Council＞